aremu-smog/quidax-books/README.md

 ```
 npm start
 ```
-The app will run in your browser at ```localhost:3000```
+The app will run in your browser at ```http://localhost:3000```

 # Assumptions
 ### Styling (css-in-js)
 Since the assessment stated that no css framework should be used.
-I chose to use styled-components allows ease use of css-in-js approach of working in React
+I chose to use styled-components a css-in-js framework which makes it flexible to work in React.
+It does not have any predefined styles or components as bootstrap, semantic UI, chakra UI

 # Issues Faced
-- State Managment : I initially used Context API which worked pretty well but the app was very slow so I thought to use apollo-client (bad idea) - testing new waters in a time bound project like this probably not the best option so I ended up having to rewrite the functionalities I had written in Context while learning

-### Things that don't work
-- Clicking the cart button doesn't show the cart section: Add to cart on single page or all cart does work fine
-- Increasing and decreasing quantity of cart Item
+**Search**: The expected fields to for the search query do not have @search directive so the workaround I came with was to filter the books coming in from the server by concatenating the fields (array fields where converted into a string) and test with REGEX

 # Feedback
-This is a true test I must say.
-This enabled me to see gaps I need to fill.
-Even if I don't get this role, I am glad to have done this.
+None for now